Service Terms

 16. Warranty and follow-up

 Warranty information is shown only after we set the warranty start date/time and confirms the applicable warranty.
 Reopened warranty work does not automatically extend or reset the original warranty expiry.
-Warranty does not cover misuse, liquid damage, unrelated faults, third-party platform changes, customer changes, unauthorised repair attempts, consumables, accidental damage, data loss or issues outside the agreed scope.
+Warranty does not cover misuse, liquid damage, unrelated faults, third-party service changes, customer changes, unauthorised repair attempts, consumables, accidental damage, data loss or issues outside the agreed scope.

 Software support, Windows/program installation, driver setup, configuration and troubleshooting are not normally covered by the same warranty approach as physical parts or confirmed hardware repairs.
 If the agreed software task is working when we finish, or has been reasonably attempted with due care and skill, later software errors may require a new investigation because software behaviour can change due to updates, settings, malware, third-party vendors, accounts, drivers, hardware, network conditions or customer changes.

-17. Referrals and payout terms
+17. Referrals and reward payment terms

 Referral rewards are governed by our Referral Policy.
 Referral rewards are not automatic and may be delayed, declined, reduced, reversed or voided for refunds, disputes, duplicate referrals, self-referrals, late referral claims, misuse, suspected fraud, scam activity or breach of referral terms.
 We do not collect TFNs through the referral system.